SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/deploy-multiple-accounts-regions.md

     :::
 1. Select the AWS Region where you want to deploy the AWS CloudFormation template.
     :::warning
-    This step is critical: if you do not select the correct region, you will deploy the solution in the wrong region.
+    This step is critical.
+If you do not select the correct region, you will deploy the solution in the wrong region.
     :::
 1. Proceed to [Step 2](#step-2-sumo-logic-access-configuration) below.